idealeric/juke/README.md

-Juke -- An Elegant MPD Client
+Juke - A Different Kind of MPD Client
 ================================

 Juke is a front-end, GTK+ (v2) client for the Music Playing Deamon.
-Its written entirely in [Google Go](http://golang.org/).
-While it is still in its early stages of development, it is not so bad to use (kind of).
+It is being developed for Linux and is written in [Go](http://golang.org/).
+It has an emphasis on speed and elegance, but also aims for a beautiful interface.

 The TODO List
 -------------------------

-* Current song album artwork.
-* A juke logo.
+* Better error reporting/logging.
+* Connectionless operation.
 * Icons and actions for secondary controls.
-* A playlist browswer.
+* A playlist browser.
 * A library browser.
+* Configuration options.